About GPC

 GPC General Assembly members serve on one of many internal committees.
 Click here for a list of current committees internal to GPC.

 GPC General Assembly members also serve as GPC representatives on the Chancellor’s standing committees.
-These committees address topics ranging from tuition and fees and campus planning to parking and transportation and admissions.
-For more information on the Chancellors Standing Committees visit http://committees.missouri.edu.
+These committees address topics ranging from tuition and fees to campus planning, parking, transportation, and admissions.
+For more information on the Chancellor’s Standing Committees, visit http://committees.missouri.edu.
 On occasion, we need more graduate and professional students to serve on these committees.
 If you are interested in serving on a committee, contact GPC at gpc@missouri.edu.

 GPC has an executive committee of nine members: President, Vice President, Treasurer, Secretary, Director of Professional Development, Director of Programming, Director of Public Relations, Director of National Affairs, and Director of State Affairs.
 The Executive Board and the Data Analyst meet weekly to discuss issues surrounding graduate and professional student concerns and to plan meetings of the General Assembly, Events, and various other items.